 Many things happen when we write things down.

-For one it assists in informing and empowering stakeholders to help.
-They become much more effective if they truly innerstand the plan.
+For one, it assists in informing and empowering stakeholders to help.
+They become much more effective if they genuinely innerstand the plan.

-Additionally something very important happens when you write stuff down.
+Additionally, something significant happens when you write stuff down.
 The writing process stimulates a part of your brain called the reticular activating system (RAS).
 The RAS filters out the clutter and empowers you to focus on what matters.

 ➃ Perfectionism, The Dream Killer

-Or as General Patton also said it… “A good plan violently executed right now is far better than a perfect plan executed next week.”
+Or, as General Patton also said, “A good plan violently executed right now is far better than a perfect plan executed next week.”